Will245/magrathea/README.md

 # magrathea
 This is the first edit for the GitHub Tutorial.

-Since I have edited thes file, there should be difference between theis and the master branch.
+Since I have edited thes file, there should be difference between this and the master branch.